 Upon confrontation, university officials targeted Wajiha and ‘suggested’ to her father to check where exactly his daughter had been during that time and what exactly she was doing there.

-In a society like Pakistan, where even talking to someone of the opposite gender creates societal headlines the next day and here was someone suggesting that she was missing for an indefinite period of time under the farce of an exam.
+In a society like Pakistan, where even talking to someone of the opposite gender creates drana and here was someone suggesting that this woman from Lahore was missing for an indefinite period of time under the farce of an exam.

 And of course, if you’re saying that a girl is missing without her family knowing her whereabouts, the assumption is she’s out with a boy.